serverless/blog/posts/2018-05-03-react-to-any-cloud-event-hosted-event-gateway.md

 We have a [getting started example](https://github.com/serverless/event-gateway-getting-started) for using the Event Gateway plugin with our hosted Event Gateway.
 Check back next week for an in-depth walkthrough tutorial on using the different features of Event Gateway with the plugin.

+## CloudEvents integration

+The Cloud Native Computing Foundation (CNCF) has been working on [CloudEvents](http://cloudevents.io/), a specification for describing event data in a common way across providers.
+We at Serverless have taken a leading role in this effort, as we believe strongly in the importance of standards and interoperability in this new event-driven world.
+That's why we have made the Event Gateway CloudEvents-compatible.
+All functions receive a CloudEvents payload describing the event received.

+The [CloudEvents spec](https://github.com/cloudevents/spec) recently hit an 0.1 release, and the CNCF Serverless Working Group is pushing hard toward the 1.0 milestone.

 ## The future of Event Gateway: where we’re going

 Our path here is threefold: we want to continue adding more functionality into the user experience, integrate a wider range of available function types, and make it even easier to pull in different events.